-How do I cope with knowing for sure that I a feel evil and made my once loving husband so unhappy that he had an affair with a friend of mine and left me?
+How do I cope with knowing for sure that I made my once loving husband so unhappy that he had an affair with a friend of mine and left me?
 We divorced 3 years ago.
 I insisted on going to court because I was so angry and hurt.
 My lawyer got me the house, 40% of his pension and nine months maintenance.
 We had no kids.

 I was very depressed and also going through menopause.
-Then, I lost my great high paying job and stayed home.
-I Gained weight, but worst of all, insisted we try to adopt.
+I lost my great high paying job and stayed home.
+I Gained weight, but worse of all, insisted we try to adopt.
 He didn’t want kids and during the process he discovered his biological dad was in fact his granddad.
 Also, I took and used 18k from our joint account, spent it stupidly and lied about it.

 Finally he snapped and had rented a house and started an affair.
 He walked out and put a no contact order in place then moved to the USA.
 All of his family cut off contact with me including my best friend, who is his sister.
 He said I was fat lazy and ugly, that I never had sex with him and that he didn’t love me.

 So I’m trying to rebuild my life and confidence at age 55 knowing the breakdown was all my fault.
 I wonder, am I a narcissist or an evil person?
 He said I was so depressed I was mentally ill.
 I could have made his leaving easier and been fairer.
 But I didn’t and I am so lonely and angry, even now and even with counselling.
 Was it all my fault?
 How do I ever like myself again?
 Should I sell the house and give him the money to make up for it?